 “Cisco CCNA (200-125) The Complete Course”: The Con’s

 - The course is probably not for über beginners in the networking field.
-And the instructor clearly mention that in the few first lectures.
+And Lazaro clearly mention that in the few first lectures.
 So he seems to rush on some parts of the course while spending too much time on other parts.
-Also, for the underlying details, you may need to make a bit of research on your own.
+That’s why for the underlying details, you may need to make a bit of research on your own.

-- The instructor did not mention where he bought his T-Shirts
+- Lazaro did not mention where he buys his T-Shirts :)

 “Cisco CCNA (200-125) The Complete Course”: Verdict

-If you want a course that will teach you CCNA concepts from soup to nuts, then go with Laz and you’ll get an extra bonus of humour.
+If you want a budget self-paced course that will teach you CCNA concepts from soup to nuts, then go with Laz and you’ll get an extra bonus of humour.
 Lazaro is the kind of instructors that should teach not only Cisco CCNA courses, but any Cisco course.
-This course could help you pass the CCNA exam flawlessly.
+This course could help you pass the CCNA exam with very good marks.